CSE237SP25/project-jilliannarenmatt/README.md

 Updated these:

-Login to account
+*Login to account

-Implement Login restrictions
+*Implement Login restrictions
-Open Checkings Account
+*Open Checkings Account
-Withdraw from Account
+*Withdraw from Account
-Deposit into Account
+*Deposit into Account
-Have history tracked
+*Have history tracked
-Pull recent history
+*Pull recent history

 What user stories do you intend to complete next iteration?

 Implement:

-Integrate accessing history + permissions
+*Integrate accessing history + permissions
-Open Multiple accounts
+*Open Multiple accounts
-Implement more types of accounts
+*Implement more types of accounts
-Display Information
+*Display Information
+*(I'm sure once/as we finish those we'll find something pressing)

 Is there anything that you implemented but doesn't currently work?